-742. STEER DAUBING
+743. STEER DAUBING

-A. This is a cattle event placed on time only.
+- A. This is a cattle event placed on time only.
 Exhibitor may ride one or more horses (except youth may ride a maximum of two horses).
-Cattle may be assigned by draw or cattle may be chute-run and working order will be drawn.
+Cattle may be assigned by draw or cattle may be chute-run and working order will be drawn. - B. This class will be run very similar to tie-down roping.
+Time will start when the barrier is sprung and will stop when the exhibitor raises his lance aloft signaling that he has marked the animal.

-- B. This class will be run very similar to tie-down roping.
-Time will start when the barrier is sprung and will stop when the exhibitor raises his lance aloft signaling that he has marked the animal. - C. The horse and exhibitor must start behind a barrier; if the horse breaks the barrier there is an automatic ten-second penalty. - D. If a horse takes longer than 30 seconds to enter the box after the judge has signaled the course ready, the entry shall be disqualified. - E. Score line to be determined by arena conditions. - F. The exhibitor will use a "lance" furnished by the show management, approximately six feet long, padded on one end and soaked in washable paint or white wash.
+- C. The horse and exhibitor must start behind a barrier; if the horse breaks the barrier there is an automatic ten-second penalty. - D. If a horse takes longer than 30 seconds to enter the box after the judge has signaled the course ready, the entry shall be disqualified. - E. Score line to be determined by arena conditions. - F. The exhibitor will use a "lance" furnished by the show management, approximately six feet long, padded on one end and soaked in washable paint or white wash.
 A broken or dropped lance is cause for disqualification from the class. - G. The steer should have a 16-inch to 20-inch (40.64 50.8 cm) circle painted on each side, starting from a point just in front of the hip bone and below the back bone toward the rib cage. - H. The object of this event is for the exhibitor to daub his lance into one of the circles.
 One touch allowed per steer.
 If the daub is inside or on the line, it is considered legal.
-If any part of the daub is outside the painted circle, no time is awarded. - I. If a circle is not used, the legal touch area is back of the shoulder and front of the hip bone and on the rib cage, not on the back. - J. There will be a 35-second time limit on this event, to prevent needless chasing of the steer. - K. Each exhibitor may daub the steer only once within the 35-second time limit, then must raise his lance aloft, signaling he has marked the animal.
+If any part of the daub is outside the painted circle, no time is awarded. - If a circle is not used, the legal touch area is back of the shoulder and front of the hip bone and on the rib cage, not on the back. - There will be a 35-second time limit on this event, to prevent needless chasing of the steer. - K. Each exhibitor may daub the steer only once within the 35-second time limit, then must raise his lance aloft, signaling he has marked the animal.
 More than one mark is a no time.

-743. CUTTING
+744. CUTTING

 - A. ApHC-approved or -sponsored cutting events will be held in accordance with the National Cutting Horse Association rules for judging and scoring.
 Contact the National Cutting Horse Association, for more information. - B. The mandatory attire for ApHC cutting shall be long sleeve shirt, pants, boots, cowboy hat.
-Chaps are optional at ApHC-approved shows and mandatory at ApHC-sponsored shows. - C. In ApHC-approved cutting events, non-ApHC-registered horses may be used in the arena as turn-back and herd-holder horses.
-At ApHC-sponsored shows, all horses in the arena must be registered with the ApHC. - D. ApHC equipment rules apply as outlined in Rule 715.A, with the exception of the use of a romal.
+Chaps are optional at ApHC-approved shows and mandatory at ApHCsponsored shows. - C. In ApHC-approved cutting events, non-ApHC-registered horses may be used in the arena as turn-back and herd-holder horses.
+At ApHC-sponsored shows, all horses in the arena must be registered with the ApHC. - D. All equipment must be legal as outlined in Rule 715.A, with the exception of the use of a romal.
 Romal reins are not permitted in ApHC-approved or -sponsored cutting events.
+Use of equipment, including, but not limited to, reining the horse and use of two hands will follow NCHA judging and scoring rules.